sugarlabs/musicblocks/Debugging.md

 clicking on a stack.
-This lets you test and debug small sections of code, or, as in the example below, you can play a single voice by clicking on one of the *Start* blocks or single phase by clicking on an *Action* block.
+This lets you test and debug small sections of code, or, as in the example below, you can play a single voice by clicking on one of the *Start* blocks or single phase by clicking on one of the *Action* blocks.

 ![alt tag](https://github.com/walterbender/musicblocks/blob/master/images/startblocks_debug_guide.png "Start blocks")

 ## 2. Print and Comment blocks

-The *Print* block (found on the *Extras* palette, Extras palette can be found on bottom of left sidebar) can be used to print a message while running a program.
+The *Print* block (found on the *Extras* palette) can be used to print a message while running a program.
 It is useful to determine if a section of code is being executed when expected or if a box or parameter contains an expected value.

 ![alt tag](https://github.com/walterbender/musicblocks/blob/master/images/print_example2_debug_guide.png "Print blocks")